Alex Fontana: GT and touring cars

-In 2016 there was the switch to GT cars joining McLaren GT Academy for a Blancpain GT Endurance campaign and 24 Hours of Spa in PRO class.
+In 2016, Fontana switched GT cars, joining McLaren GT Academy for a Blancpain GT Endurance campaign and 24 Hours of Spa in PRO class.
 At the end of the year, it was called by KIA Motors to develop the new Super Production car for China Touring Car Championship, collecting a podium and a pole position in the debut weekends.

 2017 was again in Blancpain GT Endurance and 24 Hours of Spa but in PRO-AM, with the Mercedes AMG supported car of AKKA ASP and his Chupa-Chups livery.
 A highlight of the year is the overall best lap time in the two days of official testing in Paul Ricard on a field of 55 cars.
 He was signed by KIA Motors for the maximum number of rounds a foreign driver could complete, four, taking two pole positions, two wins, and one more podium.

-In 2018 he raced for Emil Frey Jaguar Racing winning the Blancpain GT Series Endurance Cup - Silver Cup and also placing the car in the top 5 in the overall standings 2 times out of 5.
-In China, he has been confirmed for the third year by KIA Motors in China Touring Car Championship.
-As a foreign driver he disputed the 4 mandatory races on 8 where, thanks to two victories, he allowed Kia to win the constructors' championship.
+In 2018, Fontana raced for Emil Frey Jaguar Racing winning the Blancpain GT Series Endurance Cup - Silver Cup and also placing the car in the top-five in the overall standings two times out of five.
+In China, he was confirmed for the third year by KIA Motors in China Touring Car Championship.
+As a foreign driver, he disputed the four mandatory races on eight where, thanks to two victories, he allowed Kia to win the constructors' championship.
 He also took part in two VLN races to achieve the Permit A for the Nordschleife.

 2019 was opened by taking part in the first round of the VLN with the official Nissan KCMG team at the "65.
 ADAC Westfalenfahrt".
-In this year Fontana was chosen as a driver for the official AMG team - Phantom Pro Racing in the China GT Championship, GT4 class, where, after an intense championship, he managed to win the title.
+In this year, Fontana was chosen as a driver for the official AMG team - Phantom Pro Racing in the China GT Championship, GT4 class, where, after an intense championship, he managed to win the title.
 He also raced for the fourth year in a row as an official Kia motors driver for Dongfeng Yueda Kia Racing Team in the China touring car championship for the maximum number of races allowed for a foreign driver.
-Thanks to his 84 points the Dongfeng Yueda Kia Racing Team has won the manufacturers' title for the second year in a row.
+Thanks to his 84 points, the Dongfeng Yueda Kia Racing Team won the manufacturers' title for the second year in a row.

-Lastly, he has been involved in other motorsports competitions during the year including the china endurance championship as a driver for Lamborghini in GT3 class and as a coach for Volkswagen in TCR class.
-2019 has also shown Fontana engaged in collaborations with the Swiss television RSI for the events of Formula 1 and other motorsport shows.
+Lastly, he has been involved in other motorsports competitions during the year including the China Endurance Championship as a driver for Lamborghini in GT3 class and as a coach for Volkswagen in TCR class.
+2019 also saw Fontana engaged in collaborations with the Swiss television RSI for the events of Formula 1 and other motorsport shows.
 In recognition for this year, Fontana was awarded by the Swiss Automobile Club an award for sports merit and a trophy in memory of Loris Kessel.